 Nonprofit Finances and the Economy

 In The Good Egg, the egg celebrates its accomplishments as a “verrrryyyyy good egg.”
 Similarly, the most recent quarterly report about nonprofit finances and their contributions to the economy provide many reasons to celebrate.
-U.S. nonprofits contributed $1.5 trillion to the economy in the fourth quarter of 2022 and comprised 5.6% of gross domestic product (GDP).
+U.S. nonprofits comprised 5.6% of gross domestic product (GDP).
 Nonprofits’ percent of GDP typically varies between 5.5% and 5.7% of GDP, so the sector’s economic contribution is well within the norm.
-These indicators and others within the quarterly review show nonprofits’ economic contributions appear to be stable in the fourth quarter of 2022.
+This indicator and others within the quarterly review show nonprofits’ economic contributions appear to be stable in the fourth quarter of 2022.
 However, it remains unclear whether the sector’s stable financial and economic health will continue — considering persistent economic uncertainty.

 Policymakers hold the strong assumption that charitable giving and the financial health of nonprofits are closely tied to the state of the economy.
 Growth in gross value added by nonprofits (2.2%) slightly trailed GDP growth (2.7%) in the fourth quarter.
 Nonprofit gross value-added exceeded GDP growth in the first half of 2022, but the sector trailed GDP in the second half of the year.
 Although analyses of the 2008 recession showed nonprofits recovering quickly after an economic downturn, it remains unclear whether high inflation in 2022 created enough economic uncertainty to impact nonprofits.